Keep Your Home Warm with a Pet Door — How Pet-Tek Engineers Out the Draft

 The Mould Design Difference

 Cheaper imported alternatives cut corners on moulding.
-The result is components that look similar on the shelf but fit poorly in practice — and performance that degrades rapidly as the plastic warps under UV and temperature cycling.
+The result is components that look similar on the shelf but fit poorly in practice, with performance that degrades rapidly as the plastic warps under UV and temperature cycling.
+This applies whether you're looking at glass fitting cat doors or wood fitting cat doors; the same precision manufacturing standard applies across the entire range.

 The 4-Way Manual Lock — Your Winter Weapon